Frequently Asked Questions

 My dog or cat is not spayed/neutered can I still board him/her?

-We will accept intact dogs - both male and female and intact female cats.
+We will accept intact dogs - both male and female and intact female cats for boarding.
 However, we will not accept females in heat (cats or dogs).
 We will not accept intact male cats (over the age of 8 months).
+We will not accept intact female dogs for daycare (over the age of 8 months).
 Some intact animals will not be accepted into group play based on their behaviors (i.e. excessive humping).
 We do our best to ensure there is no contact between intact males and females, but Creature Comforts Kennel is not responsible for unwelcome pregnancies.
 Owners need to warn us at drop off if their female is intact and need to be responsible for monitoring their heat cycles to prevent boarding while in heat.
 Spay and neuter your pet!

 My dog/cat needs medication, can I still bring him?